UN approves resolution on aid to Gaza without call for suspension of hostilities

 The vote in the 15-member council was 13-0 with the United States and Russia abstaining.
 The vote followed a US veto of a Russian amendment that would have restored the call for a suspension of hostilities.
 That vote was 10 members in favour, the US against and four abstentions.

-The revised text was negotiated during a week-and-a-half of high-level diplomacy by the United States, the United Arab Emirates on behalf of Arab nations and others.
+The US abstention in the final vote avoided a second American veto of a Gaza resolution following Hamas’s surprise October 7 attacks inside Israel.
+A relieved US ambassador Linda Thomas-Greenfield told the council after the resolution’s adoption: “This was tough, but we got there.”

-US Ambassador Linda Thomas-Greenfield said the United States, Israel’s closest ally, backed it.
-The US abstention avoided a second US veto of a Gaza resolution following Hamas’s surprise October 7 attacks inside Israel.
+She said the vote bolsters efforts “to alleviate this humanitarian crisis to get life saving assistance into Gaza and to get hostages out of Gaza, to push for the protection of innocent civilians and humanitarian workers and to work towards a lasting peace”.

-Council members met behind closed doors on Thursday to discuss a revised draft resolution, then delayed the vote so they could consult their capitals on the significant changes, aimed at avoiding a US veto.
-A new text with a few minor revisions was circulated on Friday morning.
+But Russia’s UN ambassador Vassily Nebenzia called the resolution “entirely toothless” and accused the United States of “shameful, cynical and irresponsible conduct” and resorting to tactics “of gross pressure, blackmail and twisting arms” to avoid a US veto.

-The vote, initially scheduled for Monday, has been delayed every day since then.
+The vote, initially scheduled for Monday, was delayed every day until Friday.

 Rather than watered down, Ms Thomas-Greenfield described the resolution as “strong” and said it “is fully supported by the Arab group that provides them what they feel is needed to get humanitarian assistance on the ground”.